CodePushGo/website/src/content/blog/en/ultimate-guide-to-debugging-capacitor-apps.md

 -   Leverage **Android Studio's CPU Profiler** to analyze performance.
 -   Enable **strict mode** to flag disk or network operations running on the main thread.

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica \[2\]
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica \[2\]

 ### Performance Issues